Shenharo/blueprints-updater/README.md

 1. Go to **Settings** > **Devices & Services**.
 2. Click **Add Integration** and search for **Blueprints Updater**.
-3.  **Enable Auto-Update**: (Optional) If enabled, blueprints matching your criteria will be updated automatically without manual intervention. **A persistent notification will appear** after each successful auto-update to keep you informed of what changed.
+3.  **Enable Auto-Update**: (Optional) If enabled, blueprints matching your criteria will be updated automatically without manual intervention. **A persistent notification will appear** after each successful auto-update to keep you informed of which blueprints were updated.
 4. Choose your **Update Interval** (default is 24 hours).
 5. Select your **Filter Mode**:
     - **Update All**: Tracks all blueprints found in your directory.